1

 Company rating: 7.5 out of 10

-Based on 200 frontline employees who took The Breakroom Quiz
+Based on 202 frontline employees who took The Breakroom Quiz

-216th of 864 rated healthcare providers
+226th of 875 rated healthcare providers

 Job description

-The Financial Project Manager is responsible for overall coordination, status reporting, and stability of the financial components of a defined project(s).
-Will provide financial management throughout the lifecycle of projects, starting with project initiation through the close-out process.
+The Financial Project Manager will provide financial management throughout the lifecycle of project(s), starting with project initiation through the close-out process.
 Projects may focus on research, clinical practice, or business operations.
 The Financial Project Manager oversees the financial aspects of the project and continued process improvement activities.

-• Develop strong work plan budgets and budget notes in accordance with requirements in coordination with project team leaders.
+• Develop strong work plan budgets and budget notes in accordance with requirements and in coordination with project team leaders.

 • Develops systems, reporting, and serves as a resource to involved financial staff.

-• Perform other related duties as requested
+• Other duties as assigned.

 Minimum Qualifications

-• Bachelor's degree in Finance, Accounting, Business, or related field
+• Bachelor's Degree in Finance, Accounting, Business, or related field.

-• Five years of progressively responsible related financial and operations experience
+• Five years related experience.

-• Additional education may substitute for required experience and additional related experience may substitute for required education, to the extent permitted by the JHU equivalency formula
+• Additional education may substitute for required experience, and additional related experience may substitute for required education beyond a high school diploma/graduation equivalent, to the extent permitted by the JHU equivalency formula.

 Preferred Qualifications

-• Master's degree in finance, accounting, business or related field.
+• Master's Degree in Finance, Accounting, Business or related field.

 Classified Title: Financial Project Manager